About care minutes

 The government introduced care minutes targets for all residential aged care services on 1 October 2022.
 You can see the quarterly care minutes targets for each service you run in the My Aged Care Service and Support Portal.

-The initial care minutes target is a sector wide average of 200 minutes of care per resident per day.
-This includes 40 minutes from a registered nurse.
+The initial care minutes target is a sector-wide average of 200 minutes of care per resident per day.
+This includes 40 minutes from an RN.

 - low care needs will have lower average care minutes targets